We all think about the nutrition we need in our own diets, time and time again. At least, I certainly hope that the majority of you out there do!

 Too much can overstimulate the microbial presence in the soil, causing an overproduction of nutrients that damages growth and health.

-A good way to know how much to add, according to Cornell University, is to measure the surface area of your bed and calculate how much to add weight-wise for a 1-inch-thick layer of compost over the entire area.
+A good way to know how much to add is to measure the surface area of your bed and calculate how much to add weight-wise in order to spread a 1-inch-thick layer of compost over the entire area.

 3. Compost Materials that Are Nutrient-rich